 Why Do Dogs Get Depressed?

-Dr. Rachel Barrack of New York City’s Animal Acupuncture stated, “Dogs experience a full range of emotions, ranging from happiness to sadness and even depression.
+Dr. Rachel Barrack of New York City’s Animal Acupuncture says, “Dogs experience a full range of emotions, ranging from happiness to sadness and even depression.
 Some of the signs of depression in dogs are very similar to symptoms exhibited by depressed people.”